kestra-io/docs/content/blogs/2023-10-31-kestra-weaviate.md

 ### Creating a Weaviate Schema
 Think of a Weavite schema as a data structure for storing objects of the same type.
 In the context of movies, each movie has a name, description, and category.
 There are other properties, sure, but let's stick with these today.

 We'll leverage Kestra's `inputs` to store default values for the Weaviate cluster URL and API key.
-These are the values you can obtain in the WCS console right after you create a cluster.
+These are the values you can obtain in the Weaviate Cloud Services (WCS) console right after you create a cluster.

 As for the `tasks`, we only need one.
 The new `io.kestra.plugin.weaviate.SchemaCreate` is responsible for creating a new Schema in the Weaviate vector database.
 The schema's name is specified by the `className` property, and the structure of the schema (attributes) is provided to `fields` in a key-value pair like syntax.